 This year will be marked as the year of the London Olympics, but already the sports world is planning for the future beyond 2012 as can be seen in our article on the National Football Centre under construction at Burton Upon Trent, where sporting stars of tomorrow and the coaches who train them will have a world class facility.
-The 80 metre wide spans needed for the indoor football pitch and other sports halls were made possible thanks to steel, also selected as the best choice framing material for a range of other structures provided on the site.
+The 80 metre wide spans needed for the indoor football pitches and other sports halls were made possible thanks to steel, also selected as the best choice framing material for a range of other structures such as the two hotels provided on the site.